Isel Hall: Modern day

-After the death of Sir Hilton Lawson, 4th Baronet, Isel Hall was sold by private sale to Margaret Austin-Leigh of Fareham, Hampshire, a first cousin of the previous owner.
-Margaret was the daughter of Lucy Thurston and granddaughter to Sir Wilfrid Lawson, 2nd Baronet, of Brayton.
-In 1941, Margaret married Richard Austen-Leigh, the great nephew of Jane Austen through her brother, Henry's marriage.
-He was a publisher, printer and writer, who had revised the edited works of Jane Austen.
-He died in 1961.
+After the death of Sir Hilton Lawson, 4th Baronet, Isel Hall was sold by private sale to Margaret Austen-Leigh of Fareham, Hampshire, a first cousin of the previous owner.
+Margaret was the daughter of Lucy Thruston and granddaughter to Sir Wilfrid Lawson, 2nd Baronet, of Brayton.
+In 1941, Margaret married as his second wife Richard Austen-Leigh, the great nephew of Jane Austen.
+He was a publisher, printer and writer, who had revised the edited works of Jane Austen; he died in 1961.
 During Margaret's time at Isel she bred Shetland ponies and large poodle dogs.

 Margaret had no children and upon her death in 1986 she left Isel to her friend and distant relative Mary Burkett OBE.
 Mary had recently retired from a distinguished career as director of Abbot Hall Art gallery and Museum, Kendal.
 At Abbot Hall she won the first award for Best museum of the Year, had served on committees of the Arts Council and Crafts Council and served as member of a visiting team of Museum Directors who had visited the United States in 1981 in an advisory role.
 Mary compiled a memoir of a former parlour maid at Isel Hall, Miss May Moore (I Was Only A Maid – the life of a remarkable woman, Firpress Ltd., Workington), who also featured in a Border TV documentary filmed at the Hall in 1997.
 Mary carried out, with the help of English Heritage many improvements to the fabric of the building, with special attention to the Pele Tower, the terrace and the sunken garden.
 Miss Burkett passed away in late 2014, leaving the house to its current owners.